UK says will pay off part of World War One-era debt next year

 Speculation about the future of Britain's long-standing perpetual bonds has grown because government borrowing costs are at historically low levels, making newly-issued debt cheaper to maintain.

-On Tuesday, Britain achieved a yield below 3 percent at a syndicated sale of the 2068 gilt, the longest-dated conventional government bond in any major advanced economy.
+On Tuesday, Britain achieved a yield below 3 percent at a syndicated sale of the 2068 gilt GBT3H68=, the longest-dated conventional government bond in any major advanced economy.

 By contrast, the 4 percent consol yielded slightly more than 3 percent on Friday, and until a few weeks ago offered a yield closer to 4 percent.